 There’s a bunch of reasons why using a pack and play as a crib makes sense.

-A crib is stationary and cannot (easily) be moved.
-It’s also generally exclusively used for sleep.
-A Pack and Play is a smaller, travel friendly sleep space that folds up with little to no effort,
+A crib is stationary and cannot easily be moved from room to room.
+It’s also generally exclusively for sleep.
+A pack and play is.a smaller, travel friendly sleep space that folds up with little to no effort.

-Yup!
+Yes!
 They are considered safe sleep areas for babies, so long as they are flat bottomed and have breathable siding.
-Play yards made after 2012 are required to CPSC Standards for safety as well.
+Play yards made after 2012 are required to meet CPSC Standards for safety as well.

 Nope!
-They come with a mat for baby to sleep on.
-AAP advises baby sleep on a hard surface that does not indent to reduce the risk of SIDS, so skip the nice, soft mattress until they’re older.
+They come with a firm mat for baby to sleep on.
+AAP advises baby sleeps* on a hard surface that does not indent to reduce the risk of SIDS, so skip a nice soft mattress until they’re older.

 How to Choose a Pack and Play as a Crib